SXNPYN/CoBreeder_for_GhostWolves/README.md

 ### EXAMPLE:

-- `poetry run python ghost_wolf_cobreeder/ghost-cobreeder-v1.py run data/individuals.csv data/pr-scaled.csv
+- `poetry run python ghost_wolf_cobreeder/ghost-cobreeder-v2.py run data/individuals.csv data/pr-scaled.csv 5
-data/groups.csv MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 0 ALL 4`
+CUSTOM_PR MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 10 ALL 4`
+  - 5 pairings will be allocated and the user will be prompted to enter any custom PR thresholds for specific pairs.
   - The name of the run is "ghost_experiment".
 This string will be displayed alongside results.
   - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
 Equal weight is placed on each of these.
-  - Any individuals with a PR greater than 0 can be paired (note that this would almost certainly need to be adjusted in a real-life scenario).
+  - Any individuals with a PR greater than 10 can be paired.
-  - All individuals in the individuals file will be considered, and all opposite sex pairings (provided PR > 0) are allowed.
+  - All individuals in the individuals file will be considered, and all opposite sex pairings are allowed.
   - Priority calculations are enabled and the top 4 individuals with the best priority values must be included in solutions.

 ## Expected File Formats

 All input files should be in CSV format, with the column names specified below.
-The program expects three files, detailing the individuals, groups, and the pairwise relatedness between the individuals.
+The program expects two files, detailing the individuals and the pairwise relatedness between them.
 Please ensure that these files are complete.
 If the pairwise relatedness between two individuals is unknown, marking these cells with 0 will ensure that the individuals are not paired together.

-Note that data can be randomly generated for testing purposes using the script in `tests/data-generation.py`, specifying number of individuals, groups, and lower/upper bounds on PR and ghost alleles.
+Note that data can be randomly generated for testing purposes using the script in `tests/data-generation.py`, specifying number of individuals and lower/upper bounds on PR and ghost alleles.

 ### INDIVIDUAL SPECIFICATION FILE: